 Step 2: Write Your Business Plan

 Once you’re sure your business is providing something that your target market wants and will pay for, it’s time to write a detailed, thoughtful business plan.
 There are many books and online resources that can guide you to write an effective business plan.
 It should address your financial needs and forecasts, go-to-market strategies, and existing resources, among other details.
 Ideally, you should be able to project plans for the first 3-5 years of your business.
+Make sure you plan on how you’re going to pay yourself as the small business owner.
 Be as precise and detailed as possible – Making wild estimations that are not based on research will not help your company.

 Step 3: Paperwork!

 First, visit your local city hall in person or check its website to obtain any necessary paperwork to get your business licensed.
 Also, see if you’ll need any special permitting – For example, if you plan to serve alcohol, you’ll need to get a liquor license, or if you are opening a daycare center, you’ll need a childcare permit.
 Also, check the Small Business Administration website to see if you’ll need any state or federal permits.

 Depending on your state, you may need to file a Doing Business As (DBA) name.
 If you plan to hire a manager right away or other employees, you’ll need to obtain an Employer Identification Number.
 Certain vendors, suppliers, or clients might require other paperwork or formal filings relevant to your industry.